Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 fields.
 Successful apply creates a durable origin-keyed latch.
 It does not claim that signatures or a witness already exist.

+The target must be foreign.
+An explicit target `sfNetworkID` equal to the source network is rejected.
+When the source network itself uses transaction encoding without `sfNetworkID`, an absent target `sfNetworkID` is also rejected because it is ambiguous with self-targeting.

 The outer transaction's mandatory `sfLastLedgerSequence` bounds only intent admission.
 Successful admission starts a separate publication lifetime on the new latch; queue delay before admission never consumes that publication window.